hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/InstallingStabilizer.md

 ### Setting Public/Private Key Pair

-Having set up Hazelcast Stabilizer as described in the previous section, make sure you have the file `id_rsa.pub` in your `~/.ssh` directory.
+Having installed Hazelcast Stabilizer as described in the previous section, make sure you have the file `id_rsa.pub` in your `~/.ssh` directory.
 The [Provisioner](#provisioner) terminates when it needs to access the cloud and realizes that the public/private key pair is missing.
 If you do not have any, you can generate a public/private key pair using the following command.

 ```
 ssh-keygen -t rsa -C "your_email@example.com"